dayhunter/aws-fis-eks-actions/README.md

 ---

-### 4. Create Exprimant Template: Delete Pod by Deployment Name
+### 4. Create Experiment Template: Delete Pod by Deployment Name

 You can follow Section 3) to create experiment template and start experiment.